WillCO8/palomine/README.md

 ## 🔮 Future Potential

-- Scheduled AI check-ins
+- **iMessage Integration** – Chat with your Palomine directly in iMessage
-- Text-to-Speech / Voice Interaction
+- **Text-to-Speech / Voice Interaction** – Hear your Palomine speak for deeper emotional resonance
-- Cloud Syncing & Backup
+- **Scheduled Check-ins** – Let your Palomine reach out on birthdays, milestones, or hard days
-- SMS Integration (Twilio)
+- **Cloud Sync & Backup** – Keep your companions across devices
-- Sentiment & Emotion Detection
+- **Sentiment & Emotion Detection** – Adaptive responses based on your emotional tone
-- Enhanced “Digital Echo” mode for grief processing
+- **Enhanced “Digital Echo” Mode** – Feed the AI real writing samples, messages, or quotes from a loved one, allowing Palomine to softly mirror their voice and manner of speaking — offering comfort through emotional memory

 ---